 When will Brella be available for patients?

 Brella SweatControl Patch, created with the patented targeted alkali thermolysis technology by Candesant Biomedical, has recently been FDA-cleared to treat excessive underarm sweating.
-The treatment will be made available to certain healthcare providers by late summer.
-As soon as the treatment is available, board-certified dermatologist, Dr. Michele Green, will have these Brella SweatControl patches available for her NYC dermatology patients.
+The treatment will be made available to certain dermatologists and other healthcare providers in January 2024.
+As soon as the treatment is available, board-certified dermatologist Dr. Michele Green will have these Brella SweatControl patches available for her NYC dermatology patients.
 With the 3-minute SweatControl Patch, patients can see up to a 50% reduction in sweat production for up to 4 months.
 These patches should help significantly reduce hyperhidrosis and can be combined with other treatment modalities.

 Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience providing her patients with the best non-invasive treatment options, including for hyperhidrosis.
 Castle Connolly, Super Doctors, and New York Magazine consistently identify Dr. Green as one of NYC’s best dermatologists for her dedication to her patients and expertise.
 When you consult with Dr. Green, she will work with you to create a completely customized treatment plan that combines the in-office procedures and specially formulated skincare products best suited to your specific needs and goals.
 To find out more about Candesant Biomedical’s new product, visit candesant.com.
 To learn more about treating hyperhidrosis, Brella, and other cosmetic non-invasive procedures, call 212 535 3088 or contact us online to book an appointment today.